nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

 .. image:: ../../figure/fig-10.png

-This is mostly due to modularity optimization expecting an assortative community structure, while our network grows more disassortative over time.
-Not only the results of later snapshots are here suboptimal, it is also particularly hard to understand the network's mesoscale temporal dynamics.
+This is mostly due to modularity optimization expecting an assortative community structure, while the network grew more disassortative over time.
+Not only the results of later snapshots are here suboptimal, but the changing community indices also increases the complexity of their analysis.

 On the temporal graph